andywiecko/ECS/README.md

 c[Jobs Order<br>Actions Order] --> s
 ```

-- `Entity`: `MonoBehaviour` for which one attaches components.
-- `BaseComponent`: component where the data related to `Entity` live.
-- `BaseSystem<T>`: grabs all the objects of type `T` from the `World` and perform selected operation with this.
-- `IConfiguration`: implement the interface and add "global" configuration of your `World`.
-- `ComponentsTuple<T1, T2>`, i.e. component which is automagicaly created/destroyed if certain components of type `T1`, `T2` are added to the `World`

 ## Entities

 Entities are just `MonoBehaviour`s to which one attaches the components.
-To derive new entity implement abstract `Entity` class.
+To derive new entity implement the abstract `Entity` class.

 ```csharp
 public class MyEntity : Entity